 - ¾ yard of 60″+ wide mid-weight canvas or similar for the exterior front and back upper panels, pockets, and strap; we used a 9.3oz canvas duck in natural

-- ¾ yard 44″+ wide quilting weight cotton for the bottom accent panels, lining, and pocket lining; we used Let’s Sew Clothes in Black from the Draw Near collection by Quilting Treasures – unfortunately, this very popular fabric is sold out at most retail outlets; you can search online for cuts on Etsy and elsewhere or check out our alternative fabrics shown above
+- ¾ yard 44″+ wide quilting weight cotton for the bottom accent panels, Lining, and pocket Lining; we originally used Let’s Sew Clothes in Black from the Draw Near collection by Quilting Treasures

 We used the following colors for the Handmade with Love patch:

 - 0580 Mint Julep

 - 0035 Merlot Wine